Hoka’s marketing pitch: Perfect combination of light and soft.

 THE UPPER DESIGN AND FIT

 The Clifton 7’s upper is an easy home run.
 The upper is smooth, soft to the touch, and secures the foot without squeezing the life out of it.
 It is snug, but not uncomfortable at all.
 From a sizing perspective, the Clifton 7 fits true-to-size.

 If you’re acquainted with the Clifton series, you’d know that always wasn’t the case.
 Even with a seemingly perfect ride, the upper had a thing or two that needed fixing.

 Not this time.
 While an internal toe-bumper exists, the outsides are devoid of significant layering.
 This update frees much-needed space at the front.
-However, if you have narrow feet, you’d be better served by the optional wide width.
+However, if you’re someone with wide feet or simply want more room, you’d be better served by the optional wide width.

 Even the so-called ‘bumper’ is merely a thin piece of fabric that’s glued to the tip; it doesn’t eat into space or cause unwanted stiffness.